 And here’s more good news about cherries: they are not on the Environmental Working Group’s “Dirty Dozen” list.

 Antioxidants are substances that counteract the effects of oxygen in the body.
 I’ll explain.

 While oxygen is necessary for life, it also can cause damage to your bones by way of the oxidation process, the same process by which rust forms on iron.
-In the Save Our Bones Program there’s an entire chapter devoted to this topic where you’ll find the best ways to counteract oxidative damage to your bones.
+In the Osteoporosis Reversal Program there’s an entire chapter devoted to this topic where you’ll find the best ways to counteract oxidative damage to your bones.

 In a nutshell, this is what happens: as your cells use oxygen in everyday respiration, some of the cells end up creating free radicals as a byproduct.
 Free radicals are molecules with a “free” electron – electrons are normally in pairs, and when one of the electrons is missing, the remaining electron is “free.”
 It wants to attach itself to something to balance out the missing electron, so it robs an electron from other molecules, thus damaging cells – including bone cells – and creating more free radicals.
 You can easily see how this becomes cyclic.

 Oxidative damage is harmful to bones, so to prevent these free radicals from wreaking havoc on your bone health, you need to consume…